| |

 Look at the area around Rossio Square, which puts you in an excellent location for your day trip to Sintra, and is our favorite piece of this neighborhood.

-There are two solid midrange hotels here – My Story Hotel Figueira and My Story Hotel Rossio – which would be a solid option.
+There are two solid midrange hotels here – My Story Hotel Figueira and My Story Hotel Rossio – either of which would be a good option.

 Days 7-8: Sevilla & Córdoba